 Question 3: What’s ‘file splitting’?

-One of the more self-explanatory CSS interview questions, file splitting allows you to split your big files into smaller ones for the sake of helping the program run faster and smoother.
-In order to be able to split files, you are going to need a CSS preprocessor.
+File splitting allows you to split your big files into smaller ones for the sake of helping the program run faster and smoother.
+To be able to split files, you are going to need a CSS preprocessor.

 The files can be split in any way that you want, but it is advisable to keep it tidy and think the splitting through.
 This will help you manage your website faster, without the need to wait for the excess style sheets to load.